Tensor product of filtered $A_\infty$-algebras: Another model for

-In the same way we defined $L_n\subseteq G_n$ we can define $R_n\subseteq G_n$ as the set of trees obtained by grafting corollas together but avoiding the first leaf.
-Also, given $T\in R_n$ with $k$ internal edges we define where $W/L(W)$ is obtained by collapsing all the edges in $L(W)$, the set of left leaning edges on $W$.
-We have the following: \begin{prop} Let $n\geq 3$, then we have the alternative descriptions and
+Before proving the theorem, we will give two alternative descriptions of $\m_{n,\beta_1 \times \beta_2}^{\otimes}$ for $n\geq 3$.
+Let $R_n$ denote the subset of $G_n$ obtained by grafting corollas in all possible ways while avoiding the first leaf.
+Given $T\in R_n$ with $k$ internal edges we define where $W/L(W)$ is obtained by collapsing all the edges in $L(W)$, the set of left leaning edges on $W$.
+We have the following: \begin{prop} There are the following alternative descriptions when $n\geq 3$ and